-This application proposes variations to the DCP controls which relate to rear balconies encroaching into the 8m rear setback, front setback and garage door width.
+This application proposes variations to the DCP controls which relate to the rear balcony of dwelling 54B encroaching into the 8m rear setback, roof elements encroaching into 3m side setback requirements and garage door width.
 Each of the variations are outlined below.